Le Creuset ceramic cookware needs no introduction. It is widely regarded as one of the worlds best kitchenware brands.

-We love our French cookware it’s such a pleasure to use.
-Right up there has to be Le Creuset ceramic cookware.
+I love French cookware it’s such a pleasure to use.
+And right up there has to be Le Creuset ceramic cookware.
 It is undoubtedly one of the most popular cookware brands in the world.
-In fact, Le Creuset has been producing cookware for nearly a 100 years.
-They have a reputation for manufacturing high-end quality cookware designed to last for years and years.
+In fact, Le Creuset has been producing cookware for nearly 100 years.
+The company has a reputation for manufacturing high-end quality cookware designed to last for years and years.

 Over the years, Le Creuset has continued to expand the variety and range of products.
 These include; toughened non-stick pans, silicone kitchenware utensils, and a variety of wine accessories and of course ceramic cookware.

-Le Creuset ceramic cookware.
+|Here’s the Le Creuset ceramic |

 Pure and coated ceramic cookware?

 There are two types of ceramic cookware; pure and ceramic coated.
 Pure ceramic is what naturally comes to mind what we think of ceramic cookware.
 Clay earthenware with an enamel glaze.
 While coated ceramic cookware is relatively new.
 A thin layer of ceramic coating applied to a metal base.

 Pure ceramic cookware

 I believe simple is best when it comes to ceramic cookware.
 Le Creuset makes pure ceramic cookware, the main materials used are clay and sand quartz.
 When the correct percentages of sand and clay are mixed (which I’m sure would be a tightly held secret) the clay is pressed into molds for the desired shape and size.